 Part of receiving an education –not always taught that well in school — is learning how to hit the curves that life throws you.
 If you’re looking at $50,000 in student debt upon graduation and the jobs for your vocation are in the $30,000 or $40,000 range, maybe you should try to pick up a few more marketable skills that will boost your salary.

-A recent report by the Federal Reserve Bank of New York found that engineering and math majors can expect to get the highest return on their college investment (21 percent and 18 percent, respectively), compared to much lower-earning liberal arts (12 percent) and education majors (9 percent).
+A report by the Federal Reserve Bank of New York found that engineering and math majors can expect to get the highest return on their college investment (21 percent and 18 percent, respectively), compared to much lower-earning liberal arts (12 percent) and education majors (9 percent).

 Whatever vocation you choose, be passionate about pursuing it, even if that requires that you have to change plans (or majors) midstream.
 You don’t want any old job, you want a career.
 If a change is required, make it while you’re relatively young!

 When you’re just starting out, unless you’re some Wall Street wunderkind, your wages will likely be low, so you need to keep a tight lid on expenses.
 College kids are experts on running around without little cash, but somehow they manage.
 You’ve got to do the same.

 That means less eating out, ditching the car for public transportation (because making car payments gets old faster than that new car smell fades), grabbing a roommate or two to help with the rent, outfitting your place with discarded sofas and nightstands made out of milk crates and no longer walking around like you’re a billboard for Abercrombie & Fitch.

 At this point, upholding your bank account and maintaining positive cash flow is far more important than wearing designer brands and upholding whatever image you think you have to maintain.